 Ian H. Henderson

-Associate Professor, New Testament Studies; Chair, B.Th.
+Associate Professor of New Testament Studies; Chair, B.Th.
 Program and Policies committee and B.Th.
 Admissions and Awards Committee; B.Th.
 Academic Advisor; S.T.M.
 Academic Advisor

 B.D.
 (St. Andrews)

-Hellenistic Rhetoric and Poetics; Historical Jesus and Gospel Traditions; Synoptic Literary Criticism
+Historical Jesus and Gospel Traditions; Synoptic Literary Criticism; Greek and Roman Religious Rhetoric and Audiences

-“Thinking about Complexity in the Gospel of Mark’s Designed Audience(s)” in (ed.)
-G. Van Oyen, Reading the Gospel of Mark in the Twenty-First Century (Bibliotheca Ephemeridum Theologicarum Lovaniensium, 301; Leuven: Peeters, 2019) forthcoming.
+“Thinking about Mark’s Historically Designed Audience(s)” in (ed.)
+G. Van Oyen, Reading the Gospel of Mark in the Twenty-First Century (Bibliotheca Ephemeridum Theologicarum Lovaniensium, 301; Leuven: Peeters, 2019) 535-550.

 “The Child, Death and the Human in Mark’s Gospel” in (edd.)
 Ulrike Mittmann and Beate Ego, Evil and Death: Conceptions of the Human in Biblical, Early Jewish, Early Christian, Greco-Roman and Egyptian Literature (Deuterocanonical and Cognate Literature 18; Walter de Gruyter, 2015) 199–219.